comet-toolkit/comet_website/content/projects/index.md

 #   - Uncertainties
 ---

-Here's the ever-growing list of the projects and organisations which have utilised CoMet's capabilities!
+Here's the growing list of the projects and organisations that have made use of CoMet's capabilities!

 ## 🗸 QA4EO